 How and Where to Find a Conversation Partner

 Chatting with a language partner is one of the best and most entertaining ways to improve your language skills, from speaking and pronunciation, to vocab and listening, and even culture and confidence.
-We tested the most popular language exchange websites and created a guide to help you decide which one is best for you.
+We tested the most popular language exchange websites and created a guide to help you decide which is best.

-1. Tandem: Find lots of English speakers who are interested in forming language tandems—partner up and chat with someone who wants to learn your native language in exchange for teaching you English.
+1. Tandem: Find many English speakers interested in forming language tandems—partner up and chat with someone who wants to learn your native language in exchange for teaching you English.

 2. iTalki: Book affordable paid lessons with a tutor.
 Over 15,000 teachers are registered on the app and website, and you can even book a trial session to make sure you click with the tutor before you commit to a full lesson.